Iowa State vs. West Virginia College Football Odds, Plays and Insights - NewsBreak

 Iowa State Stats and Trends

-- In Iowa State's seven games this season, it has three wins against the spread.
+- Iowa State has three wins against the spread in seven games this year.

-- The Cyclones have covered the spread twice this season when favored by 7 points or more (in four chances).
+- The Cyclones have been favored by 7.5 points or more two times this season and have covered the spread in all of them.

-- Iowa State's games this year have gone over the total in three out of six opportunities (50%).
+- Iowa State's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

 - Iowa State is 3-2 against the spread and 4-1 overall in games when it scores more than 21.7 points.

-- In games that Iowa State amasses over 356.7 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Iowa State piles up more than 356.7 yards, the team is 3-2 against the spread and 4-1 overall.

 - This year, the Cyclones have six turnovers, one fewer than the Mountaineers have takeaways (7).